 Accelerating app modernization and hybrid cloud adoption

-With Red Hat OpenShift running on Power10, customers can take advantage of a powerful and flexible platform for modernizing their applications, as well as developing and deploying new cloud native apps in a hybrid cloud infrastructure.
+With Red Hat OpenShift running on Power, customers can take advantage of a powerful and flexible platform for modernizing their applications as well as developing and deploying new cloud native apps in a hybrid cloud infrastructure.

 A modern security approach for application modernization

 As IBM Power customers shift to hybrid cloud developments and deploy more containerized applications, they need a security approach that is designed for how cloud native applications are developed, deployed, and run in production.